csteach441/csteach441.github.io/weekly_assignment.md

   * you will be given one hour to complete this quiz in class
   * please ensure you have a registered Google account, which we'll use to complete the online form
   * please ensure you bring an internet enabled device to class
-    * eg: laptop, tablet, smartphone...
+    * e.g. laptop, tablet, smartphone...

 Quiz URL = [http://goo.gl/3h2cq4](http://goo.gl/3h2cq4)